AhmadrezaNia/FDG-CM/README.md

 ## Instructions

 1. Navigate to the `src/` folder.
+2. Modify the Clients to use the data you want.
-2. Use the `run.py` script to execute the desired clients.
+3. Use the `run.py` script to execute the desired clients.

 Feel free to modify `run.py` to fit your specific deployment needs.